Bioconductor/support.bioconductor.org/themes/bioconductor/docs/forum/faq.md

 There will be automatically suggested tags in the drop down menu.
 These tags are generated from the current list of *Bioconductor* packages as well as select specialized tags.
-See [Bioconductor Packages](https://bioconductor.org/packages/release/BiocViews.html#___Software) for current list of package names that are meet the requirement.
+See [Bioconductor Packages](https://bioconductor.org/packages/release/BiocViews.html#___Software) for current list of package names that  meet the requirement.
 Specialty tags that are also accepted are: